ashyamal/COMPASS/README.md

-## 4. Fine-Tuning Compass on Your Own Data
+## 4. Fine-Tuning COMPASS on Your Own Data

-If you have in-house data and would like to fine-tune a Compass model with your own data, you can use any Compass model for fine-tuning.
-You can either load the pre-trained Compass model or a publicly available fine-tuned Compass model.
+If you have in-house data and would like to fine-tune a COMPASS model with your own data, you can use any COMPASS model for fine-tuning.
+You can either load the pre-trained COMPASS model or a publicly available fine-tuned COMPASS model.

 **Important Note:** If you choose a fine-tuned model for further fine-tuning (multi-stage FT), ensure that the `load_decoder` parameter in `ft_args` is set to `True`:
 ```python